Skip to main content

 • Through the fields that make up a visual (such as the rows and columns in a matrix)

-A good example of how to add a filter context to a DAX formula is to use the CALCULATE function, which allows you to add one or more filter parameters to the measure.
-In the example below, we create a profit margin measure filtered for USA only:
+A good example of adding a filter context to a DAX formula is using the CALCULATE function, which allows you to add one or more filter parameters to the measure.
+In the example below, we create a profit margin measure filtered for the USA only:

 Conclusion

 You now have some basic DAX tools to try out, and they are just the tip of the iceberg of all that DAX can do.
-With 250 possible functions to learn, the road to DAX mastery is both challenging and rewarding.
-We’ll cover more advanced functions in our Advanced DAX tutorial, and you can start taking your DAX skills to the next level today with our Dax in Power BI course.
-Or, you can read more about why Power BI is one of the best skills to learn.
+With over 250 functions, the road to DAX mastery is challenging and rewarding.
+You can start taking your DAX skills to the next level today with our Introduction to DAX in Power BI course!

 Become a Power BI Data Analyst